BettercareHealth/bettercare/mmh/mmh-3.md

 > If you keep an open-door policy and allow the mother to come back when she is ready, she may be more compliant and benefit from a referral and the help you offer.

+Note
-In the Resources section, you can find an example of a referral letter and a referral evaluation form.
+:	In the Resources section, you can find an example of a referral letter and a referral evaluation form.
 The referral letter template can be used as a model for letters that you send with the mother to the new service.
 The referral evaluation form can be used when you have a follow-up appointment with the mother, after the referral.

 ## Counselling

 ### 3-14 What is counselling?

 Counselling is a process of education, communication and support by which a counsellor helps a person or people to cope with difficult situations in their lives so that they are able to make important decisions and find realistic ways to solve their problems.
-Counselling, therefore, helps people to make their own informed decisions and supports their choices, rather than simply telling them what to do.
+Counselling helps people to make their own informed decisions and supports their choices, rather than simply telling them what to do.
 Many mental health problems can be successfully managed through counselling.

 > Counselling helps people make the best decisions for themselves.